Digoska/NftGO/docs/CHANGE_GOOGLE_SIGNIN_NAME.md

 ## Note

-- The Supabase URL (`wkpgupdorbgcthmjoybe.supabase.co`) will still be in the OAuth callback flow, but the **user-facing dialog** will show your app name
+- The Supabase URL (`your-project.supabase.co`) will still be in the OAuth callback flow, but the **user-facing dialog** will show your app name
 - For production apps, Google requires Privacy Policy and Terms of Service URLs
 - Changes may take a few minutes to appear in the sign-in dialog